FBoucher/stream-projects/Streams/2020-07-10-Stream112-CloudBot.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is fixing the issue CB#11 when the Cloudbot doesn't find the user become of capitalization.
+Then start learning how Nodejs works and try to, from the client side call a function on the server side passing a parameter...
+It was one of those stream where we learn a lot!

 📺 - Twitch archive - stream no.112